Accessibility and inclusion

 The farm is sited on the side of a valley.
-Although the pod field itself is flat, there are slopes to get to the alpacas, pigs and around the farm.
+Although the pod field itself is flat, there are slopes to get around the farm.
 There are also very narrow steep tracks to the river at the bottom.
-The car park is about 50m from the pods.
+The car park is about 40m from the nearest pods.

 Camelford itself is relatively wheelchair accessible in the centre.
 There are however hills to go to it and out of it.
 There is accessible parking available in two car parks in town and a disabled toilet at the entrance to Enfield Park open 10am-4pm daily.
-A couple of shops are step-free, as is the pub and Four Seasons Cafe.
-Although they do not have accessible toilets (it is only across the road crossing to the park toilet).
+A couple of shops are step-free, as is the pub and Four Seasons Cafe but they do not have accessible toilets.

 Pets are not permitted but guide dogs are very welcome on site.
 If they are reliable around livestock and chickens then they can be exercised off lead in the playing field in the pod field.
 Otherwise they are welcome off lead beyond the play park in town and along the riverside walk.
 Let us know in advance if you are bringing a guide or medical assistance dog.

 The pods can have a strong timber smell inside and the various animals have their own particularly ‘farmy’ smell.
 In addition, there are two areas where campfires are allowed which may be smokey at times.

 Inside the pods, shelves and beds are fixed to the structure.
 There are no loose fittings other than the seating mattress pads for sleeping on and the bed barrier for children which is removable.
 The mattress pads also fit on the floor in the space between the bench beds.
 There are blackout curtains which can make the pods very dark.
 The internal door lock is turnable and not dependent on a key.

 There is no power to the pods and therefore it is not possible to charge or run equipment inside.
 Plug sockets are available in the kitchenettes.